sudofolk/disjack/README.md

 ## Solution
-fix the dam thing so it cant be Dun shouldbe able to be scanned for..
+fix the dam thing so it cant be Dunn shouldbe able to be scanned for..